driesdenouter/Reinforcement-learning-agent-that-has-learned-the-law/Reinforcement-learning-agent-law/README.md

-# Reinforcement learning agent that has learned to obeys traffic laws and drives autonomously
+# Reinforcement learning agent that has learned to obey traffic laws and drives autonomously

 This is a project I have used for my Master Thesis in Tax Law.
 The goal was to find out if it is possible to learn a reinforcement agent to obey the law, in this case not violating the speed limit.
 I have set the speed limit to 30.
 The majority of the code has come from the three medium articles from Matt Harvey that are listed below.